geoej/UCMetrics-SLK/README.md

 # UCMetrics-SLK
-Towards the development of UC/MC metrics
+Towards the development of UC/MC metrics for sustainable diversification